shivannis/xandr-docs-public/xandr-docs/articles/monetize/html5-creative-guidelines-and-specifications.md

 ---
 title: Microsoft Monetize - HTML5 Creative Guidelines and Specifications
-description: In this article, find the guidelines and specifications that HTML5 creatives must follow to serve on the Xandr platform and other third-party platforms. ms.date: 10/28/2023
+description: In this article, find the guidelines and specifications that HTML5 creatives must follow to serve on the Microsoft Advertising platform and other third-party platforms. ms.date: 10/28/2023
 ---

 # Microsoft Monetize - HTML5 creative guidelines and specifications

-To serve on the Xandr platform and other third-party platforms, all HTML5 creatives must adhere to the guidelines and specifications listed here, our creative standards, and any other guidelines that may apply.
+To serve on the Microsoft Advertising platform and other third-party platforms, all HTML5 creatives must adhere to the guidelines and specifications listed here, our creative standards, and any other guidelines that may apply.

 Adhere to these guidelines and specifications when creating HTML5 creatives: